What is a Term Loan?

 - For small business owners, banks may require collateral and personal guarantees.
 Due to this, there won’t be any protection against bankers going after personal assets.

-- If the assets purchased with the financing don’t produce value, and there are several months left on the term loan, the business owner may be upside down.
+- If the assets purchased from the loan amount don’t produce value, and there are several months left on the term loan, the business owner may be upside down.
 This means that the business is paying money for no value.

 - Some term loans are structured with prepay penalties.
 If you want to pay off the loan before its maturity date, you might pay hefty fees.